How do I know if I need therapy?

 Psychotherapists: who are registered with professionally regulated bodies are often (but not always) mental health professionals such as psychiatrists, mental health nurses, counsellors or psychologists who have taken on additional training in one or more models of therapy.
 Like counselling, the title of ‘psychotherapist’ is not a regulated term in the UK and this can mean that anyone is able to practice under this title with or without training.
 Those who have received training in a particular model tend to be highly trained in that model.

-Counsellors:aren’t a regulated profession in the UK and this means that while some counsellors have received high quality training, others may not have had any training.
-There are a number of good counselling membership bodies that do put in place minimum standards for counsellors to work by such as the British Association for Counselling and Psychotherapy (BACP) and those who are members of these bodies are likely to have Diploma level training.
+Counsellors: aren’t a regulated profession in the UK and this means that while some counsellors have received high quality training, others may not have had any training.
+There are a number of good counselling membership bodies that do put in place minimum standards for counsellors to work by, such as the British Association for Counselling and Psychotherapy (BACP).
+Those who are members of these bodies are likely to have Diploma level training.
 Good counsellors are excellent listeners and strive to offer a compassionate and safe space for their clients but are unlikely to act as advisors.
+Counsellors working with Serendipity Psychology are trained, or training at a minimum of a level 5 qualification, and are all members of reputable professional bodies who require high practice standards.

 I’ve never talked to anyone professional before.
 I’m used to handling things on my own.
 Wouldn’t going to therapy prove I’m not strong enough?